ozguramac/weather-powered-email/README.md

 Q. How can I access the database directly?
 A. Uncomment ports portion of db container under docker-compose.yml

-Q. How do I obtain a Wunderground API Key?
+Q. How do I obtain a Open Weather Map API Key?
-A. Follow instructions at [API | Weather Underground](https://www.wunderground.com/weather/api/)
+A. Follow instructions at [API | Open Weather Map](http://openweathermap.org/api)

 Q. How can I see the emails being fake-sent through Fake SMTP?
 A. Use following docker commands e.g.: